PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 # Key technologies that enable this

-If you prefer explanations in video form, we have [a video](https://www.youtube.com/watch?v=HtvemijxF-0) that explains some of the benefits of Paima Engine.
+If you prefer explanations in video form, we have [a high-level summary video](https://www.youtube.com/watch?v=HtvemijxF-0) that explains some of the core benefits of Paima Engine.

 ## Sovereign rollups